Get

 Tapeworm Prevention

-The best tapeworm prevention includes flea/lice control as well as eliminating any chance of rodent or wildlife predation.
-As these species all serve as the intermediate host for tapeworms, if eliminated, there will be no opportunity for the tapeworm larvae to be passed to you or your dog.
+The best tapeworm prevention includes flea/lice control, as well as eliminating any chance of rodent or wildlife predation.
+As these species all serve as intermediate hosts for tapeworms, if eliminated, there will be no opportunity for the tapeworm larvae to be passed to you or your dog.

 Because the most common tapeworm intermediate hosts for dogs are fleas and lice, prevention or removal of these species should be implemented with your veterinarian’s help.
 Proper flea control will require routine preventative and/or treatment, of which there are many options.
-It’s important for each animal in the household to be treated correctly, as well as to treat the surrounding environment.
-Routine deworming may be recommended by a veterinarian as well.
+It’s important for each animal in the household and the surrounding environment to be treated correctly.
+Routine deworming may also be recommended by a veterinarian.

 Furthermore, picking up a dog’s fecal material regularly and routinely will help limit the opportunity for intermediate hosts to consume the tapeworm eggs that may be present in an affected dog’s fecal material.
 This will help limit the tapeworm life cycle from continuing.
 Because tapeworm infection can reoccur, prevention after treatment is key.